Virj280/farlands/README.md

 (by the way the text file is formatted so poorly that you have to zoom out to view the entire thing no I'm not going to fix it)

+By the way I stole the font from another website I made cause I don't feel like making a new one

 Also there's a bunch of screenshots of me going through the farlands to make sure my math actually functions